 Overview of forecasting methods in AutoML

-This article focuses on the methods that AutoML uses to prepare time series data and build forecasting models.
-Instructions and examples for training forecasting models in AutoML can be found in our set up AutoML for time series forecasting article.
+This article describes the methods that AutoML in Azure Machine Learning uses to prepare time series data and build forecasting models.
+For instructions and examples about training forecasting models in AutoML, see Set up AutoML for time series forecasting.

 AutoML uses several methods to forecast time series values.
 These methods can be roughly assigned to two categories:

-1. Time series models that use historical values of the target quantity to make predictions into the future.
+• Time series models that use historical values of the target quantity to make predictions into the future

-2. Regression, or explanatory, models that use predictor variables to forecast values of the target.
+• Regression, or explanatory, models that use predictor variables to forecast values of the target

-As an example, consider the problem of forecasting daily demand for a particular brand of orange juice from a grocery store.
-Let $y_t$ represent the demand for this brand on day $t$.
-A time series model predicts demand at $t+1$ using some function of historical demand,
+Suppose you need to forecast daily demand for a particular brand of orange juice from a grocery store.
+For the expression, let $y_t$ represent the demand for this brand on day $t$.
+A time series model predicts demand at $t+1$ by using some function of historical demand with the following expression:

-The function $f$ often has parameters that we tune using observed demand from the past.
+The function $f$ often has parameters that you tune by using observed demand from the past.
 The amount of history that $f$ uses to make predictions, $s$, can also be considered a parameter of the model.

-The time series model in the orange juice demand example may not be accurate enough since it only uses information about past demand.
-There are many other factors that likely influence future demand such as price, day of the week, and whether it's a holiday or not.
-Consider a regression model that uses these predictor variables,
+The time series model in the orange juice demand example might not be accurate enough because it uses only information about past demand.
+There are many other factors that can influence future demand, such as price, day of the week, and holiday periods.
+Consider a regression model that uses these predictor variables with the following expression:

-Again, $g$ generally has a set of parameters, including those governing regularization, that AutoML tunes using past values of the demand and the predictors.
-We omit $t$ from the expression to emphasize that the regression model uses correlational patterns between contemporaneously defined variables to make predictions.
-That is, to predict $y_{t+1}$ from $g$, we must know which day of the week $t+1$ falls on, whether it's a holiday, and the orange juice price on day $t+1$.
-The first two pieces of information are always easily found by consulting a calendar.
-A retail price is usually set in advance, so the price of orange juice is likely also known one day ahead.
-However, the price may not be known 10 days into the future!
-It's important to understand that the utility of this regression is limited by how far into the future we need forecasts, also called the forecast horizon, and to what degree we know the future values of the predictors.
+Again, the function $g$ generally has a set of parameters, including values that govern regularization, which AutoML tunes by using past values of the demand and the predictors.
+You omit $t$ from the expression to emphasize that the regression model uses correlational patterns between contemporaneously defined variables to make predictions.
+To predict $y_{t+1}$ from $g$, you need to know which day of the week corresponds to $t+1$, whether the day is a holiday, and the orange juice price on day $t+1$.
+The first two pieces of information are easy to identify by using a calendar.
+A retail price is commonly set in advance, so the price of orange juice is likely also known one day in advance.
+However, the price might not be known 10 days into the future.
+It's important to understand that the utility of this regression is limited by how far into the future you need forecasts, also called the forecast horizon, and to what degree you know the future values of the predictors.

 Important